aikige/MailDist.rb/MailDist.md

 In the 2nd format, user can specify *FROM* field using *Range_ID*, this *Range_ID* should be written in Password.csv in this case.

+If you want to manage this CSV file under Google Drive, please consider to use [`ExportGS.rb`](ExportGS.md).

 ### Password.csv

 This script is expecting that SMTP server requires authentication. `Password.csv` is used to provide authentication information needed to send E-mail using the address.